LNER Azuma train from London to Edinburgh

 Coastline Scottish stately home

-18. Ayton Castle in the Scottish borders.
+18. Ayton Castle (above right) in the Scottish borders.

 The train arrives at Edinburgh Waverley Edinburgh station sign